rsdoiel/pttk/about.md

 ## pttk 0.0.19

-This is an experiment, features may come and go.
-With v0.0.18 hybrid codebase, legacy pttk Go included along with new TypeScript prototype.
+Pttk is still an experiment.
+Features may come and go. v0.0.18 is a hybrid codebase.
+Legacy pttk is in Go.
+New experiments in TypeScript.
+Separate Makefiles provided for each.

 ### Authors